COVID-19 Housing Resources

 Emeryville Resident Protections

 The Emeryville City Council adopted a temporary moratorium on residential and commercial evictions due to nonpayment of rent and foreclosures initiated by Homeowner Associations due to nonpayment of assessments, due to the COVID-19 pandemic.
 The moratorium does not relieve the tenant from the obligation to pay rent, but provides that tenants cannot be evicted unless necessary to protect health, safety or welfare.
-The moratorium is effective as of March 19, 2020 and expires on June 30, 2020 unless otherwise extended by the City Council.
+Moratorium I is effective as of March 19, 2020 and expires on June 30, 2020.
+Moratorium II is effective as of July 21, 2020 and expires upon the expiration of Order N-28-20, which is currently September 30, 2020.

 - FAQs - Residential Tenants Eviction Moratorium